 Many state governments promote the idea that pets should be allowed, and some property managers may issue additional small bonds in the case of damage.
 Many apartments relax their bylaws for suitable pets, like small dogs, cats and reptiles.

 How to convince landlords to allow pets

-“Australia has one of the highest incidences of pet ownership in the world, so finding a good rental … is a very important issue facing a lot of hardworking and responsible pet owners.
+Australia has one of the highest global rates of pet ownership, so finding a good rental is an issue facing a lot of hardworking and responsible pet owners.

 Laws for renting with pets in each state